sitemule/ILEastic/README.md

 ![](image.png)

 The idea is that you deploy your (open source of cause) RPG packages at NPM so the RPG community can benefit from each others work.
-The NPM echosystem is the same for Node.JS and ILEastic.
+The NPM ecosystem is the same for Node.JS and ILEastic.

 Example: